Iterative Phase Retrieval Algorithms for Scanning Transmission Electron Microscopy: Single-slice Ptychography

 \section{Single-slice Ptychography}

-Electron ptychography was proposed by Walter Hoppe in 1969~\cite{Hoppe1969a,Hoppe1969b,Hoppe1969c}, with the first STEM proof-of-principle some 25 years later demonstrating the advantages of the method over other phase retrieval techniques in achieving resolution beyond the `information limit'~\cite{Nellist1995}.
-These early methods developed into two non-iterative algorithms still in-use today, namely \textit{single side-band} (SSB)~\cite{pennycook2015efficient} and \textit{Wigner-distribution deconvolution} (WDD)~\cite{rodenburg1992}.
+Electron ptychography was proposed by Walter Hoppe in 1969~\citep{Hoppe1969a,Hoppe1969c,Hoppe1969b}, with the first STEM proof-of-principle some 25 years later demonstrating the advantages of the method over other phase retrieval techniques in achieving resolution beyond the `information limit'~\citep{Nellist1995}.
+These early methods developed into two non-iterative algorithms still in-use today, namely \textit{single side-band} (SSB)~\citep{pennycook2015efficient} and \textit{Wigner-distribution deconvolution} (WDD)~\citep{rodenburg1992}.
 While these techniques enable dose-efficient imaging at high resolution, they require stringent sampling conditions in both real- and reciprocal-space.
 In what follows, we instead focus on iterative ptychographic techniques which relax these requirements.

-Compared to the phase-retrieval algorithms introduced in~\cref{sec:iterative-dpc,sec:parallax}, the iterative ptychographic algorithms described below offer two distinct advantages.
+Compared to the phase-retrieval algorithms introduced so far, the iterative ptychographic algorithms described below offer two distinct advantages.
 First, since both the sample transmission function and the incoming- wave illumination are jointly reconstructed, the algorithms can overcome the resolution limitations set by residual aberrations.
-In-fact, low-order aberrations such as defocus are often deliberately introduced during ptychographic data acquisitions to increase probe overlap and thus information redundancy (see~\cref{subsec:probe-overlap-dose}), enabling dose fractionation and faster acquisition speeds.
-Secondly, since the reconstruction resolution is set by the largest acquired spatial frequency in the diffraction intensities (see~\cref{subsec:ptycho-preprocessing}), this enables super-resolution imaging and relaxes stringent sampling constraints during data acquisition.
-Despite these advantages, iterative ptychographic reconstructions require more complex algorithms and are significantly more computationally-expensive, and the reconstruction can fail if the experiment does not contain sufficient redundancy~\cite{chen2020mixed}.
+In-fact, probes are often deliberately defocused during ptychographic data acquisitions to increase probe overlap and thus information redundancy (see~\cref{subsec:probe-overlap-dose}), enabling dose fractionation and faster acquisition speeds.
+Secondly, since the reconstruction resolution is set by the largest acquired spatial frequency in the diffraction intensities (see~\cref{subsec:ptycho-preprocessing}), this enables super-resolution imaging.
+Despite these advantages, iterative ptychographic reconstructions require more complex algorithms and are significantly more computationally-expensive, and the reconstruction can fail if the dataset does not contain sufficient redundancy~\citep{chen2020mixed}.